-At OSU, the IACUC office verifies that animal work described in a funding proposal is essentially the same (congruent) as that described in the IACUC-approved protocol.
+At OSU, the Animal Program office verifies that animal work described in a funding proposal is essentially the same (congruent) as that described in the IACUC-approved protocol.

-In order to do so, the PI must provide the IACUC office with timely and accurate project funding information and documentation.
+In order to do so, the PI must provide the Animal Program office with timely and accurate project funding information and documentation.

 Question: What if OSU administers the funding, but the animal work is performed elsewhere?

-Answer: Our IACUC office is still responsible for verifying IACUC protocol-grant congruency if OSU administers funding for the project, regardless of the proposed site for the work, unless there is a written MOU that specifically describes a different procedure.
+Answer: Our Animal Program office is still responsible for verifying IACUC protocol-grant congruency if OSU administers funding for the project, regardless of the proposed site for the work, unless there is a written MOU that specifically describes a different procedure.

 Question: When does the IACUC committee meet?